CMCRC’s MQD tool shows financial impact of Hazelwood Power Station closure

 In 2016, the proposed closure of Hazelwood Power Station in Victoria was widely covered in the media, with feverish speculation around potential price increases.
 But it has taken CMCRC’s world-leading infrastructure and research expertise to show the full impact of the closure.

 Hazelwood finally closed on 1 April, 2017.
-Dr Jeff Wong, Head of the CMCRC Energy Centre of Excellence, assisted by researcher Lin Han, used the Market Quality Dashboard (MQD) to examine the data before and after the closure.
+Dr Jeff Wong, Head of the CMCRC Energy Research Centre, assisted by researcher Lin Han, used the Market Quality Dashboard (MQD) to examine the data before and after the closure.
 By doing this, they could determine its impact.

 “The closure of Hazelwood certainly seems to have had an impact on Victoria’s generation capacity, with a knock-on effect on electricity prices in Victoria and its interconnected states,” said Dr Wong.